CMSgov/qpp-measures-data/CONTRIBUTING.md

 ### Performance year

-$YEAR refers to the performance year.
-For measures data, providing a $YEAR is optional.
-If omitted, it defaults to 2018. $YEAR is currently only supported as a command-line argument for measures generation, not benchmarks or clinical clusters.
+$YEAR refers to the performance year; this argument is required. $YEAR is currently only supported as a command-line argument for measures generation, not benchmarks or clinical clusters.

 ### Generating data